DaKoshin/transcribe-voice-to-text/README.md

 # Voice to Text Transcription Tool

-A Python-based tool that uses OpenAI's Whisper model to transcribe audio files to text.
+A Python-based tool that uses OpenAI's Whisper model to transcribe media files to text.
 The tool supports multiple languages and provides a simple command-line interface.

 ## Features